Dewa Sanzan Hiking and Itineraries

 In 2019, the busses to and from Mt.
 Haguro or Tsuruoka City and Mt.
 Yudono operate primarily on weekends from June to the first weekend of November, as well as for Obon (August 8 to 16) and other public holidays (July 15, September 16, 23, October 14, 22, and November 1).
 It is ¥3,000 for a one-day round-trip ticket.
+There is no one-way option for this bus, however special taxis cost ¥5,000.
+Please enquire for more details and bookings.
 Note that Haguro Zuishinmon is at the base of Mt.
 Haguro, with Haguro Sancho being the top.
 Mt.
 Yudono’s bus stop is known as Sen’ninzawa Yudono.

 The bus back to Mt.
 Haguro leaves from this car park at 14:10 or 16:50 on the dates mentioned.
 The 14:10 takes you to Mt.
 Haguro, but the 16:50 bus goes straight back to Tsuruoka station.
 If you’re staying on Mt.
 Haguro, we recommend getting back to Mt.
 Yudono in time for the earlier bus.
 Otherwise you’ll have to take another bus from Tsuruoka station.

 The Dewa Sanzan are an amazing place for a hike.
 Not only will you join generations upon generations of pilgrims to the three sacred peaks, you can also be ‘reborn’.
-If you’re going to hike the Dewa Sanzan, keep in mind the climbing seasons, and the bus timetable, and make sure you prepare both mentally and physically.
+If you’re going to hike the Dewa Sanzan, we hope the information and itineraries provided help.
+Keep in mind the climbing seasons, and the bus timetable, and make sure you prepare both mentally and physically.
+Don’t hesitate to contact us about any questions either!
 Otherwise, we really hope you enjoy your time up in the mountains!